cornell-zhang/catalyst2018/projects/Rapid Targeting System/README.md

 3. Have the robot navigate the maze in shortest possible time.
 4. Make sure the robot's intelligence is robust enough that it can handle different maze configurations.
 5. When the robot reaches the target, it should spin 360 degrees and stop moving.

+### Robot Specification
+---
+The robot has a few updates in comparison to Lab 2.
+We have added a wifi chip to allow us to communicate with the robot using your Digitrec system from Lab 3.
+You will need to use the wifi chip to first receive a handwritten digit from your Digitrec system and then program the robot to spin initially, depending on this number.
+To utilize the wifi chip, some modifications to the wiring of the robot are needed.
+Follow the tutorial in the folder titled "Communications Tutorial" in order to upgrade your robot.
+We also have access to the front facing infrared sensor.
+You should split your group into two subgroups.
+One subgroup will be responsible for setting up the communication channel(a.k.a the wifi chip) and testing to see whether the Digitrec system works properly, while the other subgroup will be responsible for testing out the sensors and having the robot navigate to the target in the fastest way possible.
+After the two subgroups have finished their respective parts, you should integrate the two parts together into one, single piece of Arduino code that you can upload to the robot and have it meet the specifications we have just listed.
+You will find more detail about the expectations, further down in the handout.

 ### Design tips